json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 by ruling out some cases but allowing others.
 Our proposal is simple (constraints are in the syntax) and effective (most defects are ruled out).

-With these rules, the first two examples above become illegal.
+With these rules, the first three examples above become illegal.
-We think that such changes result in schema descriptions which are easier to understand and maintain, and validation would be more efficient.
+We think that such changes result in schema descriptions which are easier to understand and maintain, and that validation could be more efficient.

-Although some description tricks are not possible anymore with these restrictions, we believe that they bring a significant software engineering benefit.
+Although some description tricks are not possible anymore with these restrictions, we believe that they bring a significant overall software engineering benefit.
 Moreover, many existing schemas already conform to these restrictive rules and would not need to be changed at all.